georgewatts/YouTube-API-Demo/README.md

-#A simple iOS demo for YouTube API
+## A simple iOS demo for YouTube API

 ---
-❗️ Updated to Swift 3 - Currently no plans to update to Swift 4 but I am hoping to do it eventually.
-I've tried to keep the format of the file the same, most of the broken code is just commented out so you can see the changes.

-~George Watts
+Updated to be compatible with Swift 4.
+There are still issues with layouts and functions, however the core YouTube video functionality has been updated.

+My next objectives:
+* Tidy up the layout to stop errors in the console
+* Change the aspect ratio of the YTPlayerView
+* Create an instance of YTPlayerView delegate and demonstrate the delegate functions
 ---

 This is a simple demo that shows you how to integrate your app with YouTube API.
 You can